mattnappo/basic-p2p/README.md

 # basic-p2p
-A repository so I can learn about libp2p.
+A repository so I can learn how to use libp2p.